 The group action concerns claims for damages, interest and costs arising from the establishment and operation of Self-Invested Personal Pension plans.
 The court has ordered that any individual who wishes to pursue such a claim can join the group action by being added to the group register of claims.
 No claim may be added to the register after 23 July 2018 without the permission of the managing judge.

 The court has appointed joint lead solicitors Hugh James and Wixted & Co to manage and coordinate the claims.
-If you are interested in joining the group action please contact:

 The following regulated firms have been identified as firms that made SIPP transfers: